About the Bible

 About God the Holy Spirit

 The Holy Spirit is the third person in the Trinity.
-He was sent upon saints of old on an assignment basis, to better enable prophets or leaders of Israel to lead God’s people.
-In the same way He was breathed upon the disciples as Jesus sent them out on mission.
-But Jesus promised that when He went away He would send the Holy Spirit to come for good, to fill believers, and that He did at Pentecost.
-The Holy Spirit indwells believers at the moment of salvation, sealing them, regenerating them, providing gifts for ministry and mission, becoming a guide to help us trust and follow Christ and understand Scriptural truth.
-He empowers us for ministry and bears fruit in us as we yield our lives to Him.
+He inspired holy men of old to write the Scriptures.
+He was sent upon saints in the Old Testament on an assignment basis, to better enable prophets or leaders of Israel to lead God’s people.
+He does the work of God, exalts Jesus, and empowers the people of God to do His will.
+The Holy Spirit indwells believers at the moment of salvation, sealing them, regenerating them, providing gifts for ministry and mission, and becoming a guide to help us trust and follow Christ and understand Scriptural truth.

 Mankind was created in the image of God to have fellowship with Him, but became alienated from that relationship through sinful disobedience.
-As a result, every human being is a sinner and under the condemnation of God.
+As a result of man’s original sin (or disobedience), every human is born with a sin nature and is under the condemnation of God.
 Man is not capable of coming back into a right relationship with God by his own effort.

 We believe that the shed blood of Jesus Christ on the cross provides the sole basis for the forgiveness of sins.
-Salvation cannot be obtained through good works or any religious sacraments.
-Therefore, salvation only occurs when a person places his faith in the death and resurrection of Christ as the sufficient payment for his sin.
+Salvation is offered freely by the grace of God to be received by those who put their faith in Jesus Christ’s death, burial and resurrection.

 About the Christian Life (Light)